-&lt;sup>10 Table IA2 of the Internet Appendix also reports transition matrices for the quant recommendations at daily, monthly, and annual horizon.
-We find that ratings for a given firm are highly persistent over shorter horizons and moderately persistent over longer horizons.
+11 Table IA.2 of the Internet Appendix also reports transition matrices for quant recommendations at a daily, monthly, and annual horizon.
+Ratings are highly persistent over shorter horizons and moderately persistent over longer horizons.
 For example, 95% of firms with a strong buy retain the strong buy rating in the subsequent day, 64% retain the strong buy in the subsequent month, and 18% over the subsequent year (compared to an unconditional mean of 9%).

-&lt;sup>11 We thank the authors for providing detailed code and documentation needed to construct the variables.
+12 We thank the authors for providing detailed code and documentation needed to construct the variables.
 Interested readers can find more information at https://github.com/bkelly-lab/ReplicationCrisis.

-Quant Rating and Net Anomaly are the quantitative rating provided by Seeking Alpha and the net anomaly measure, as of the end of month t, and FE denotes sector × month fixed effects.
-We follow SA and define sectors using the GICS 11 sector classification.
+SA and define sectors using the GICS 11 sector classification.
 We standardize Quant Rating and Net Anomaly to have mean zero and unit variance, and we cluster standard errors by firm and time.

 Table 2 reports the results.
 As expected, we find a strong positive relation between Net Anomaly and Quant Rating.
-The point estimate indicates that a one-standard deviation increase in Net Anomaly is associated with a 0.30% standard deviation increase in Quant Rating.
+A one-standard deviation increase in Net Anomaly is associated with a 0.30% standard deviation increase in Quant Rating.
 The estimate is also highly statistically significant (t-stat = 30.46).
 We note, however, that the r-squared from the model is only 9%, indicating that the overwhelming majority of the variation in Quant Ratings is unexplained by the Net Anomaly measure.